nspcc-dev/neo-go/docs/consensus.md

 - `go` compiler

 #### Instructions
-You can use existing docker-compose file located in `.docker/docker-compose.yml`:
+You can use an existing docker-compose file located in `.docker/docker-compose.yml`:
 ```bash
 make env_image # build image
 make env_up    # start containers, use "make env_single" for single CN